versionpress/versionpress/docs/content/en/developer/testing.md

 }
 ```

 Then, start a debugging session in VSCode and set a breakpoint.
-Run the `tests:unit:debug` script and see the breakpoint hit:
+Run the `TODO` script and see the breakpoint hit:

 ![image](https://user-images.githubusercontent.com/101152/40372175-7880a49a-5de4-11e8-9e87-adfb25d184ef.png)